 This sounded like an excuse - and a great challenge.

 Check out these three Extracurricular Activities.
 I wrote these exactly how I would advise my PrepWellers to write them on the actual Common Application.
-A max of 50 characters for position and organization and 150 characters for description.
+A max of 50 characters for position and organization and 150 characters for the description.

 These activities would be appropriate for any student interested in Environmental Science, Economics, or History.